 5. Neglecting Your Taxes

 Getting divorced changes your tax situation.
 Even if you were married most of the year, it’s possible you’ll have to file separately.
 Your tax status is based on your marital status on the last day of the year.
 So if your divorce was finalized on Dec.
-31, you’ll file as a single person or head of household.
+31, the IRS expcts you to file as a single person or head of household.
 But if you didn’t become divorced until Jan.
-2, you’ll still file as a married couple for the previous year, even if you told them it was over prior to the new year.
+2, you’ll still file as a married couple for the previous year, even if you told your ex it was over prior to the new year.

 Note that changing your filing status changes your exclusions for capital gains.
 For example, as a married couple, you and your spouse would avoid paying capital gains tax on the first $500,000 from the sale of your house.
 If you are single, the excludable amount drops to $250,000.

 But divorce does more than change your filing status.
 It also changes how much you owe or what income you have for the year.
 For example, if you and your spouse sold assets during the settlement process, you’re likely to owe taxes on those assets.

 While a lower tax bill isn’t a reason to skip getting a divorce, it’s important to understand what divorce will mean for your tax liability.
 It might be worthwhile to discuss how your divorce will change your tax situation with a financial planner so you’re prepared to pay a higher-than-anticipated tax bill at filing time.

 Now that you’re divorced, you shouldn’t share anything except your children with your ex.
 That includes bank accounts, credit cards, and loans.
 If your ex is an authorized user on any of the credit cards in your name, remove them.
 You don’t want to run the risk of them racking up a lot of charges you’ll have to pay off.